navdeep9827/data_science_problem_solving/README.md

-# Multi Cuisine Food Recommendation Engine
+# Multilingual Food Recommendation Engine

 This project presents a recommendation system designed to suggest top 5 Indian food recipes based on user's preferences such as: